 U.S. Consumer Product Safety Commission.

 The Consumer Product Safety Act (“CPSA”) requires third party testing and certification of children's products that are subject to children's product safety rules.
-The Consumer Product Safety Commission (“Commission” or “CPSC”) has previously issued regulations related to this requirement: A regulation that allows parties to test and certify component parts of products under certain circumstances; and a regulation determining that certain materials or products do not require lead content testing.
-The Commission is proposing to clarify when component part testing can Start Printed Page 61774be used and clarify which textile products have been determined not to exceed the allowable lead content limits.
-In the “Rules and Regulations” section of this Federal Register, the Commission is issuing this determination as a direct final rule.
-If we receive no significant adverse comment in response to the direct final rule, we will not take further action on this proposed rule.
+The Consumer Product Safety Commission (“Commission,” or “CPSC”) has previously issued regulations related to this requirement: A regulation that allows parties to test and certify component parts of products under certain circumstances; and a regulation determining that certain materials or products do not require lead content testing.
+The Commission is issuing a direct final rule clarifying when component part testing can be used and clarifying which textile products have been determined not to exceed the allowable lead content limits.

 You may submit comments, identified by Docket No. CPSC-2011-0081, by any of the following methods: